-- ISOTHIAZOLINONES These preservatives can cause serious skin rashes and are banned in other countries, yet they are still in products— even those advertised as “hypoallergenic.”
-Look for and avoid products with “methylisothiazolinone” or “methylisochlorothiazolinone” on the label.
+- ISOTHIAZOLINONES: These preservatives can cause serious skin rashes and are banned in some countries, yet they are still in products.
+Even those products advertised as “hypoallergenic” might not be so safe.
+Look out for and avoid products with “methylisothiazolinone” or “methylisochlorothiazolinone” on the label.

-- RETINYL PALMITATE AND OTHER TOPICAL RETINOIDS This form of vitamin A can be used in sunscreens, lotions and lip products.
+- RETINYL PALMITATE AND OTHER TOPICAL RETINOIDS: This form of vitamin A can be used in sunscreens, lotions and lip products.
 Look out for retinyl palmitate and other retinyls, such as retinyl acetate.
-When exposed to the sun on skin and lips, retinyls can break down and damage skin.
+When exposed to the sun on skin and lips, retinyls can break down and damage the skin.

-- Avoiding baby wipes with these harmful od irritating ingredients – parabens, methylisothiazolinone, formaldehyde-releasing preservatives, and fragrance.
+- Avoid baby wipes with these harmful or irritating ingredients; such as parabens, methylisothiazolinone, formaldehyde-releasing preservatives, and fragrance.

-- Skipping baby powder – Just like auto exhaust or secondhand smoke, tiny airborne particles can damage a baby’s delicate, developing lungs.
+- Skip baby powder.
+Just like auto exhaust or secondhand smoke, tiny airborne particles can damage a baby’s delicate and developing lungs.

-- Use food or natural oil rather than lotions – Sooth dry skin with food or massage grade oil.
-Try almond or coconut oil, but avoid olive oil.
+- Use food or natural oil rather than lotions.
+Soothe dry skin with food or massage grade oil.
+Some options to try are almond, shea butter or coconut oil, but avoid olive oil.

-- Cradle cap – Treat cradle cap by washing with a gentle shampoo rahter than harsh chemicals.
-See a doctor for advice for a serious case, which occurs infrequently.
+- Cradle cap is a common occurrence in babies.
+You can treat the cradle cap by washing with a gentle shampoo rather than harsh chemicals.
+It is important to see a doctor for advice for serious cases, which occurs infrequently.